cvasseng/js-skald/README.md

 ## Notice

-This is a two-hour hack, YMMW.
+Quick hack, YMMW.
 It works for my codestyle, but probably won't for yours.
 You may wonder why I've bothered doing this and haven't used jsdoc or some other existing tool.
 Well, aside from getting an almost perverse pleassure out of writing parsers (especially ugly ones like this!)
 I had to add an obscene amount of magic @ keywords to jsdoc to make it produce the output I needed.
 Maybe I don't know the configuration options well enough, or maybe I'm just writing really strange code, in either case this thing here does exactly what I needed.
-And not much more.

 ## Usage